xblaster/audible-to-mp3/README.md

 This tool is only to convert your OWN audiobook from Audible to MP3.
 I provide this tool following french law on private copy for personnal usage.

-I will not provide any support to convert and distribute audiobook if you are now the owner.
+I will not provide any support to convert and distribute audiobook if you are not the owner.

 This tool can help if you want listen your favorite audiobook :
 * with a USB stick in your car